Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

 From here you can view the callstack, step through the code, modify variables and call functions. the scope that the debugger line is in will be in scope on the console.

+####Writing scripts in the browser

+Snippets are js files that you can edit and run in the browser on any page.
+This can be useful for quickly testing code out or for writing simple utilities.

+To get started, click on Snippets then right click on the tab and select "new" this will open a new script that you can start editing. (command+Enter or ctrl+Enter will run the script)

 ##Nice Tips!